ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 3. sudo mkswap swapfile
 4. sudo swapon swapfile
 5. sudo vim etc/fstab

+## You may also want to add more storage to your Virtual Machine:

+1. vagrant halt
+2. Go to the directory where you have your Virtual Box VMs (e.g. in Mac cd ~/VirtualBox VMs/<some_id>)
+3. VBoxManage clonehd ubuntu_something.vmdk ubuntu_something.vdi --format VDI
+4. VBoxManage ubuntu_something.vdi --resize 51200 (50 GB)
+5. Go to VirtualBox, unmount and delete the old .vmdk and mount the newly created .vdi.

 ### Add the following line to fstab:
 /swapfile none swap sw 0 0